Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 |

-The graphs show the Cumulative accounts created since inception and the Accounts created during the selected time range in the filter.
+The graphs show the **Cumulative accounts created** since inception and the **Accounts created** during the selected time range in the filter.

 Below the graphs, the table contains the following:

 - **Address**: the first six characters of the account hash.
 You can click Copy |copy| to copy the entire hash.
-If you click on an account hash, the :ref:`account details<accounts-view>` appears.
+Click the account hash to see the :ref:`account details<accounts-view>`.
 - **Account age**: how long the account has existed.
-- **Transactions**: number of transactions the account has conducted during the selected time range.
+- **Transactions**: number of transactions the account has conducted.
-- **Delegated stake**:
+- **Delegated stake**: total amount of CCD the account has delegated.
 - **Balance**: The publicly visible balance of the account.
 Does not include shielded amounts.

 You can sort the information in the table using the following sort options: